 Denmark is operated as a Selectmen-Town Meeting-Town Manager form of government.
-Governed by a municipal charter, the threemember Board of Selectmen are elected in staggered three-year terms, with the Town Manager appointed by the Board.
+Governed by a municipal charter, the three-member Board of Selectmen are elected in staggered three-year terms, with the Town Manager appointed by the Board.
 The Town Manager works three days per week, and helps formulate the budget and undertake several other town initiatives.
 According to the 2018 Town Report, Denmark started the 2018-2019 fiscal year with \$1.3 million in surplus, and is able to maintain its mill rate at \$11.25 (per \$1,000 of building/home value).
-Most of the town's budget is encompassed in MSAD 72, which educates the children and young adults of which educates the children and young adults of Denmark.
+Most of the town's budget is encompassed in MSAD 72, which educates the children and young adults of Denmark.